mahotilo/CKE_Themes/README.md

 # CKE Themes - choose theme for CKEditor in Typesetter CMS

 ## About
-This addon for the Typesetter CMS allows to change the default theme of CKEditor 4 to one from https://ckeditor.com/cke4/addons/skins.
+This addon for the Typesetter CMS allows you to change the default theme of CKEditor 4 to one from https://ckeditor.com/cke4/addons/skins.

 See also [Typesetter Home](http://www.typesettercms.com), [Typesetter on GitHub](https://github.com/Typesetter/Typesetter)